karynalysenko/Project_final/PhageLeads/README_phageleads.txt

 There is a small script developed of PhageLeads.
 However, it doesn't perform all functionalities.
 It only performs the abricate functionality.
+The results "online_results.ods" were manually collected and written.